-Some data is missing the month of December
+Some data is missing the months of December and January

 A "first check" involves asking questions about loss of smell or taste, sore throat, fever, cough, and/or difficulty breathing when anyone is entering the clinic or hospital grounds.
 First checks include employees and patients.
 As first checks are with entry, they occur multiple times per day for some people.
 The number of first checks is the number of times questions of respiratory symptoms were asked.